-• Long Acting Reversible Contraception (LARC)
+Long Acting Reversible Contraception (LARC)

 The correct and consistent use of a regular method of contraception is important for the purpose of avoiding an unintended conception.
 Residents can obtain routine methods including contraceptive pills from their GP.
-Sexual and reproductive health services offer the full range of contraceptive methods.
-There has been a gradual rise in the proportion of women opting to use a long-acting method of contraception such as the contraceptive implant.
-Nationally 41% of women attending a sexual and reproductive health clinic in 2017/18 were using a LARC compared to 23% in 2007/8.
+Sexual and reproductive health services offer the full range of contraceptive methods2.
+There has been a gradual rise in the proportion of women opting to use a long-acting method of contraception such as the contraceptive implant3.
+Nationally 35% of women attending a sexual and reproductive health clinic in 2020, compared to 41% in 2018/19 (pre covid) were using a LARC compared to 23% in 2007/8.
+In 2020 Oldham's overall rate was 15.9% compared to 29.4% across the North West and 34.6% nationally.